TomNisbet/nqsap/docs/_docs/10-home.md

 same values as a 6502.
 This means that the NQSAP and 6502 are somewhat compatible at the assembly language source level, but the object code they would use would be completely different.

+The current project is trying to implement as much of the 6502 as possible using the 7x2 breadboard layout of the Ben Eater SAP-1.
+A majority of the 6502 instruction set is already in place.
+Two features that are not present and are unlikely to be implemented are decimal mode and interrupts.